 Who bears the guilt for this?
 Two hundred years of investigation and overwhelming evidence has only increased the resolution of scientific assertion.
 Still, there are those who seek to create doubt in the public mind and sway government policy.
 Special interests seek out chinks in the system and corruptible government officials with lies and half-truths.
 These special interest businesses are among the wealthiest in the world, yet they have only one product to sell.
 To preserve the global economic dependence on that one product, they seek to create uncertainty in science and scientists.
 The following message is repeated, often verbatim, in the media silos of ultra-conservative propaganda.

-"There are thousands of scientists that dispute that global warming is evening happening?
-Some scientists even say increased CO2 will only make the planet greener."
+"There are thousands of scientists that dispute that global warming is even happening?
+Scientists say increased CO2 will only make the planet greener."

-THE OCEAN CRISIS: The feedback loop few talk about.
+THE OCEAN CRISIS: The other crisis few talk about.

 Approximately 71.2% of the Earth's surface is covered by water.
 Without it, we could not exist; yet we waste it, poison it, pollute it and acidify it with little regard.
 The 2018, 4th U.S. National Climate Assessment puts it this way: